EN

 “The most interesting part of the project is that it doesn’t just rely on the fibers; it also involves how we construct the fabric.
 It’s essentially made up of fibers that can be embroidered or structured in such a way that the fabric fulfills its multifunctionality,” Lozano explains.

 This fabric engineering also encompasses the different layers of the textile.
 One layer interacts with the human body, while another interfaces with water, each serving distinct functionalities.
-Between these layers lies the spacer, which could add another quality to the fabric.
+Between these layers lies the spacer, which could add another property to the fabric.

 Lozano mentions that the project is expected to be completed in about a year.
 As a result, they aim to produce a lightweight and flexible material that is still robust enough to withstand deep-sea conditions.